comic-manga-ebook/ecmb_builder/README.md

 **run:**
 - `invoke init pro "[MY_BOOK_FOLDER]"`

-When you initialize a book a file named `book_config.json` will be generated in the source-folder of your book.
+When you initialize a book a file named `book_config.json` will be generated in the source-folder of your book. <br />
 Its a great help, but if you want you can write it enterly on your own or generate it with an external program.<br />
 Init will parse the folder-names of your chapters.
-If there is a name after the prefix it will suggest it as  a label - if not it will automatically name it `Chapter [NUMBER]`.
-If there is a Chapter like "Bonus" in between the number won't be increased of course.
-The Regex for the prefix is: `^(chapter_|item_)?[0-9%_. +~-]+` (I guess you understand this, even if you are not a programmer)
+If there is a name after the prefix it will suggest it as  a label.
+If not, it will automatically name it `Chapter [NUMBER]` (if there is a chapter like "Bonus" in between the number won't be increased of course).
+The Regex for the prefix is: `^(chapter_|item_)?[0-9%_. +~-]+` (I guess you understand this, even if you are not a programmer).

 ### The difference to a simple book
 For a simple book the the reference to the source-folders is at the same time the navigation.
-For a professional book there is no reference to the contents - it simply imports everything whats in the folder "contents" - and instead you can specify an advanced navigation, which supports chapters, headlines and links.
+For a professional book there is no reference to the contents - it simply imports everything whats in the folder "contents". <br/>
+Instead you can specify an advanced navigation, which supports chapters, headlines and links.
 You can do anything you want there as long the referred images and folders exist.

 ### Prepare for build